nunux-keeper/keeper-core-api/README.md

 * Store attachments on disk or on [S3][s3]
 * Online API documentation
 * Produce metrics (with [StatsD][statsd])
+* Publish server event to external systems (with Webhooks, AMQP, ...)
 * BDD testing (with [Cucumber][cucumber])

 See `ROADMAP.md` for planned features.